cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 $ sudo apt-get full-upgrade
 ```

-Now you have to create an ssh key with the command
+Now you have to create an ssh key with the command.

 ```bash
 $ ssh-keygen
 ```

-Keep the default location and use a strong passphrase.
-Using no
+Keep the default location and use a strong passphrase but do not use the
+same as you have used for your login.
+Using no passphrase is not
-passphrase is not recommended.
-You can use `ssh-add` in a terminal so
+recommended.
+You can use `ssh-add` in a terminal, so you do not have to
-you do not have to all the time type in your passphrase.
-Please consult
+all the time type in your passphrase.
+Please consult with the manual on
-with the manual on `ssh-keygen` and `ssh-add`.
+`ssh-keygen` and `ssh-add`.

 ## Activate python 3

-Next configure python 3 with the help of a virtual env
+Next, configure python 3 with the help of a virtual env

 ```bash
 $ python3 -m venv ~/ENV3